Ryadhmd/MERN-Stack-Application-Sample/README.md

 You will find all the commands needed in order to make the application run in the docker-commands.txt file.
 A docker-compose file is also provided.

-Both the ReactJS and NodeJS are available through Dockerhub:
+Both the ReactJS and NodeJS images are available through Dockerhub:

 For NodeJS: